 Newfound Lake is the largest freshwater lake in New Hampshire.
 It’s located within Wellington State Park near Bristol, NH.
-It’s one of the top beaches in the state where you can enjoy the sandy beach with lots of fun, recreational activities.
+It’s home to one of the top beaches in the state where you can enjoy sandy beach and fresh water with lots of fun, recreational activities.

-You can easily spend an entire day enjoying the beach.
-It’s one of the best places to swim because of the clear water.
-There are shallow areas that kids can play in, although the lake gets very deep in some parts.
+You can easily spend an entire day enjoying this beautiful beach.
+It’s a fantastic place to swim because of the clear water, and there are shallow areas that kids can play in, which is always nice.

 Beachgoers can use the grills for cooking out during a picnic or grab a snack at the Snack Bar.

 Echo Lake Beach